ueveu/HTML-Snake/README.md

 ## Contributing

 Feel free to fork this repo and make it your own!
-Add colors, change the speed, bla! :)
+Add colors, change the speed, do whatever!

 1. Fork the repository
 2. Create a new branch (`git checkout -b feature/amazing-feature`)